debbdeb/NarrateAStory/README.md

 ## Technical Scope

-NarrateAStory.com integrates semantic web technologies, geospatial data methods, and eye-tracking techniques to support heritage documentation, knowledge representation, and human-centered research.
+NarrateAStory.com integrates semantic web technologies, geospatial data methods, and eye-tracking techniques to support rare heritage documentation, knowledge representation, and user engagement and visual attention research.

 The research is domain-agnostic and can be extended beyond heritage to other application areas, including social attention analysis.